 Two undergraduate students are elected each year from among the majors to serve as representatives to the faculty.
 They attend faculty meetings and host events that bring students and faculty together.

-The Department of Dramatic Art’s Kenan Theatre Company (KTC), offers many opportunities for interested students—majors and nonmajors alike—to participate in performance and production.
-Each year the department supports four to six full productions in the Elizabeth Price Kenan Theatre.
+The Department of Dramatic Art’s Kenan Theatre Company (KTC), offers many opportunities for interested students — majors and nonmajors alike — to participate in performance and production.
+Each year the department supports four full productions in the Elizabeth Price Kenan Theatre.
 Seasons may include classic plays, contemporary plays, musicals, and original works.
 A faculty and peer-elected board of five undergraduate students acts as producing director for KTC and oversees the department season.
-Productions are directed by faculty and guest artists as well as by students.
+Productions are directed by faculty or guest artists.
 Undergraduate students are involved in the technical components of production as designers, carpenters, painters, electricians, seamstresses, and sound engineers.
 The KTC producers select an undergraduate prop supervisor, wardrobe supervisor, master electrician, master carpenter, and a technical director for the entire season.
 Designers are selected on a per show basis and can include undergraduates, graduate students, and faculty members.

 PlayMakers Repertory Company